Mixed Quantum-Classical Methods for Polaron Spectral Functions: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work, we have compared distinct semiclassical approaches, namely the standard mean-field Ehrenfest theory (MFE) and the more recently formulated MASH approach, by considering the 1-particle Green's function for electron-phonon systems such as the one-dimensional Holstein model.
+In this work, we have compared distinct semiclassical approaches, namely the standard mean field Ehrenfest theory (MFE) and the more recently formulated MASH approach, by considering the 1-particle Green's function for electron-phonon systems such as the one-dimensional Holstein model.
 We compare these approaches to exact results as determined by variational exact diagonalization and variational quantum Monte Carlo.
 Our comparisons are aided by analytical calculations in the simplified limit of zero hopping.

 Focusing on the one-dimensional Holstein model, we find that both MFE and MASH produce similar spectra for $k$ values at the band minimum and maximum when the number of sites is large.
 These results are largely consistent with exact diagonalization results.
+In line with this, Runeson \textit{et al.}~\cite{Runeson2024b} report semi-quantitative, instead of quantitative, agreements between MFE and MASH in computing charge transport in the Su-Schrieffer-Heeger model.
 However, for small periodic lattices, we find that MFE is capable of reproducing sharp features in the spectral function more accurately than MASH, albeit at the expense of some small, unphysical spectral regions.
 This negative spectral weight appears to be suppressed in our formulation of MASH for standard model parameters.

-Within MFE alone, we examined the role played by the treatment of the phonon dynamics, finding that unlike the case for transport problems in some regimes~\cite{Wang2011}, inclusion of the back-reaction force notably increases the accuracy of the method.
+Within MFE alone, we examined the role played by the treatment of the phonon dynamics, finding that unlike the case for transport problems in some regimes~\cite{WangJCP2011}, inclusion of the back-reaction force notably increases the accuracy of the method.
 We have also applied MFE to an \textit{ab initio} model of the spectral function for a valence hole in LiF, and compare the results to near-exact real-frequency variational quantum Monte Carlo calculations.
 We find that MFE quantitatively agrees with previous cumulant calculations, and that both of these approximate methods produce spectra which appear to be notably broader than that found by Monte Carlo calculations performed on somewhat smaller grids.

 Overall, our work illustrates that semiclassical methods offer an attractive and inexpensive means to estimate spectral properties of electron-phonon coupled systems.
 These methods are competitive with, and sometimes more accurate than, other approximate methods which have been used previously to calculate spectral functions in polaronic systems, and are easy to adapt for calculations in complex \textit{ab initio} models of solids.